United Therapeutics Corp at Credit Suisse Healthcare Conference

 Dewey Steadman - United Therapeutics Corporation - Head of IR

-Yes.
-Good Afternoon.
+Thank you, Tiago, and good morning, everyone.
 Our remarks today may include forward-looking information about our business.
-Please see our SEC filings for risks and uncertainties that could cause actual results to differ.
-And thank you.
-So I'll turn it back over to you, Marty.
+Please see our SEC filings especially Forms 10-K and 10-Q for risks and uncertainties that could cause actual results to differ.

 United Therapeutics Corp at Credit Suisse Healthcare Conference (Virtual) Transcript